-Whatever you do, make sure experience from the design firm and UX expectations are top priority.
+Whatever you do, make sure the experience from the design firm and UX expectations is a top priority.

 The Stack Overflow developer survey identifies a Full-Stack Web Developer as the most common developer job held by those polled.
 In practice, however, agencies don't always bring the kind of full-stack experience you need.